Mark Riedl

 Could ‘The Terminator’ really happen?
 Experts assess Hollywood’s visions of AI

-The Washing Post
+The Washington Post

 https://www.washingtonpost.com/technology/interactive/2023/artificial-intellige…

-Political Rewind: In conversation with Georgia Tech's experts on AI, ChatGPT and the future
+Political Rewind: In Conversation With Georgia Tech's Experts on AI, ChatGPT, and the Future

 https://www.gpb.org/news/2023/05/03/political-rewind-in-conversation-georgia-te…